The pension system in Norway

 Pension to surviving spouse

 A widow or a widower who has been married or in a registered partnership for at least 5 years or has had a child or children with the deceased may receive a survivor’s pension based on the rights the deceased had earned within national insurance in Norway.
 Cohabitants are also entitled to survivor’s pension provided they have a child or children with the deceased and lived with the deceased at the time of demise.

 A deduction from the pension is made for the income the survivor may receive or can be expected to receive.
 The deduction constitutes 40 per cent of the income over a non-deductible amount.

-The pension to the surviving widow or widower is not time limited, but will cease if the surviving person remarries.
+The pension to the surviving widow or widower is not time limited, but will cease if the surviving person: